geethu109/Python-practice/README.md

 # Python-practice
-Collection of Python problems for coding exams and interviews
+This repository contains my practice codes for coding exams and interviews.